parkwaydental

 Cold Compress Application

-Applying a cold compress for tooth pain to the outside of your cheek near the painful tooth can provide significant relief.
-Cold reduces inflammation, numbs nerve endings temporarily, and can decrease swelling if present.
-Use a cold pack, ice wrapped in a thin towel, or a bag of frozen vegetables (like peas) that conforms to your face shape.
+Applying a cold compress to the outside of your cheek near the painful tooth reduces inflammation, temporarily numbs nerve endings, and can decrease swelling.
+Use a cold pack or ice wrapped in a thin towel, never apply ice directly to your skin.
+Apply for 15 to 20 minutes, remove for 20 minutes, then reapply.
+Many people find cold compresses particularly helpful at night when tooth pain often feels more intense.

 Saltwater Rinses

-Repeat this process several times daily, especially after eating to remove food particles.
+Dissolve half a teaspoon of salt in 8 ounces of lukewarm water and gently swish for 30 seconds before spitting out.
+Never use hot or cold water.
+Repeat several times daily, especially after eating to remove food particles.
 Saltwater creates an inhospitable environment for bacteria and can help reduce swelling in inflamed gum tissue.
-This simple remedy is safe, inexpensive, and can provide noticeable relief for many types of tooth pain.

 Clove Oil Application